ashishakya/pg-dump/README.md

 - Clone the repository.
 - Open the project's root directory.
 - Make a directory with a name `pgdump-scripts`.
 - Copy the `pgdump-template.sh` script file into `pgdump-sripts` directory in the name of your project.
 Eg: `cp pgdump-template.sh ./pgdump-scripts/project1.sh`.
+(Please provide a better file name instead of random name.
+Project's name can be provided for better readibility.)
 - Edit the copied file using text editor.
 - Fill the following fields and save the content.